PochingHsu/Acoil/README.md

 ## Generate CFD data

-Firstly, we solved CFD model parametrically and output data for data analysis by using ANSYSFLEUNT-Python API: Pyfluent.
-The data processing flow is shown in below:
+First, we solved the CFD model parametrically and extracted output data for analysis using the ANSYS Fluent-Python API, PyFluent.
+The data processing workflow is shown below:

 (File: PyFluent.py)